cogini/prometheus_exometer/README.md

   end

   # Called at start of valid request
-  # It will not be called on e.g. HTTP parse errors, though the response hook will be
+  # It will not be called on e.g., HTTP parse errors, though the response hook will be
   def execute(req, env) do
     # Logger.debug("execute: #{inspect req} #{inspect env}")
     :exometer.update(@metric_http_requests, 1)